 The alveolar bone surrounds and supports our teeth.
 Treatment by an oral and maxillofacial surgeon can be required and is known as dentoalveolar surgery.

-A variety of issues with your teeth, gums, jawbone, or other bony, or soft tissues of the mouth can require specialist intervention.
-From difficult extractions, or impacted, or misplaced teeth, to cysts, or lesions around the jaw.
+Dentoalveolar surgery covers the wider variety of issues with your teeth, gums, jawbone, or other bony, or soft tissues of the mouth, which can require specialist intervention.

 There could be a need to better prepare for the fitting of dentures, or for placing implants.
 Perhaps bringing on the normal positioning of an unerupted tooth, or other work in support of orthodontic care.